Kamorta-class corvette: Philippines

-Brazilian Navy
+Brazil

-In June 2018, GRSE submitted proposal for Brazilian Navy's Tamandaré-class future corvette program.
+In June 2018, GRSE submitted its proposal for the Brazilian Navy's Tamandaré-class future corvette program.
 GRSE offered a modified Kamorta class of 2,800 tonnes with weapons and sensors on par with its Philippines offer.
 The project was planned to be completed in Brazil's local shipyard for which GRSE teamed up with Sinergy Group Corporate for local production.
+Other conteders included Goa Shipyard Limited, BAE Systems, Damen, Fincantieri, Naval Group, ThyssenKrupp Marine Systems, Turkey’s STM, and Ukrinmash.

 GRSE's proposal did not make the downselect in October 2018.
+A design by TKMS, based on the MEKO design, winning the contract with keel laying being reported in March 2023.